Documentation

 Permissions & Approvals

 You can grant permissions per action ("Allow Once") or for the duration of the session ("Allow for Session").
 When retrying a failed operation, Admiral supports approving multiple tools at once.
+The panel responds to keyboard shortcuts from anywhere — approve (⌘Y), approve for session (⇧⌘Y), or deny (⌘D) without aiming for the panel first.

 Permission request dialog